Doctorate in Clinical Psychology

 The clinical experience referee should be able to demonstrate an applicant's suitability for training as a clinical psychologist.
 Ideally this reference would be from a clinical psychologist and recent.
 If this is not possible, the rationale for the selection of that particular referee should be detailed in the application.

 Applicants should request for their references to be anonymised (eg "they").
-Applications which include references written by family members will not be considered.
+Please note that applications which include references written by family members will not be considered.

-The Programme encourages applicants to carefully consider their referees as to their suitability to provide the information requested in the Clearing House reference forms.
+The Programme encourages applicants to carefully consider their referees as to their suitability to provide the information requested in the Clearing House references.

 Please note: a number of healthcare organisations have a policy of providing standardised references for all employees and will not provide personal references.
 We do not accept these references and would not be able to consider applications where these are received.

-Those who do not qualify for Home/EU fees status can apply for a self-funded place as an international candidate via the King's College admissions portal.
+Those who do not qualify for Home fees status can apply for a self-funded place as an international candidate via the King's College London admissions portal.
 Please see our online prospectus for further information on how to apply.

 Candidates for whom English is not their first language will be required to provide evidence of English language proficiency.
-The minimum level is: IELTS score of 7.0 (with no element below 7.0).
-Past English qualifications would also be considered adequate.
-This must be Grade B or above in GCSE English, C or above at A level, 5 or above at Higher Level on the International Baccalaureate or completion of the first degree in English.
-Please contact the Programme Administration team regarding acceptance of other English language qualifications.
+The minimum level is: IELTS score of 7.0 (with no element below 6.5).
+Please see the King's College London postgraduate entry requirements regarding other English Language Proficiency Tests that are accepted (Band B).